NiftyliuS/home-cloud/router-installation/ubuntu-server-22.04.md

 Enable only for external access ( home network or the internet )\
 `sudo ufw allow in on [Home Network Interface Name] to any port 80`

-At the end of the file, add:
+At the end of the file, add: ( We will be changing this later to 80 and 443 )
 ```bash
 frontend http-in
   bind 192.168.1.200:80                     #listen to port 80